What are warts?

 Symptoms depend on the type of warts.
 The symptoms can occur a bit differently in each person.
 They can include:

 - Common warts.
-These often have a rough surface.
+These small bumps often have a rough surface.
 They are grayish-yellow or brown in color.
 They may be on the fingers, elbows, knees, or the face.

 - Filiform warts.
 These are small, long, narrow growths with finger-like projections.
 They often appear on eyelids, lips, or the face or neck.

 - Flat warts.
-These are small, smooth growths.
+These are small, smooth, flat-topped growths.
 They tend to form in clusters on the face, backs of the hands, or legs.

 - Genital warts.
 These can appear on or around the genitals.
 These warts can spread and are linked to cervical, anal, and other cancers.
-It is important to have them treated quickly and to discuss these with sexual partners.
+It is important to have them treated quickly and to tell sexual partners about them.

 - Periungual warts.
 These appear as thickened skin around the nails.
 They can cause painful splits in the skin (fissures).